Images below are in the Edmonds Waterfront Center Squared Exhibit.

-A collage (from the French word; coller, to glue) is a work of formal art made from an assemblage of different pieces, thus creating a new whole.
+A collage (from the French word coller, to glue) is a work of formal art made by gluing different pieces of paper, photographs, fabric and other ephemera onto a supporting surface, thus creating a new whole.
 The term collage was coined by both Georges Braque and Pablo Picasso in the beginning of the 20th century when collage became a distinctive part of modern art.

-The Northwest Collage Society meets in Seattle at the Shoreline Community Center, 18650 1st Ave NE, four to five times a year, September through June.
+The Northwest Collage Society meets near Seattle at the Shoreline Masonic Center, Shoreline, WA, five times a year, September through June.
 Meetings offer a variety of programs including guest speakers, demonstrations and slide presentations.
 Dues are payable the first of September, annually.
-The organization draws most of its members from Washington, Oregon, Idaho, Alaska and British Columbia.
+The organization draws most of its members from Washington, Oregon, Idaho, Alaska and British Columbia, though we welcome members nationwide.
 They come from diverse backgrounds: painting, printmaking, graphics, glass, sculpture, fiber and mixed media; all share an avid interest in creating.

-Members are kept informed through a bimonthly newsletter that includes information on workshops, opportunities to enter juried shows, details of upcoming programs and recognition of members’ accomplishments.
+Members are kept informed through a bimonthly newsletter that includes information on workshops, opportunities to enter juried shows, details of upcoming programs, retreats, events and recognition of members’ accomplishments.

 Local members may also join the National Collage Society, which entitles them to an entry into the National Show and a Postcard entry in the annual National Postcard Show.
 Signature membership in the National Collage Society is attained after acceptance in three of the national exhibitions and is indicated by the initials NCS after the member’s name.